 Question

-Since I just leased my first car, I'm quite new to dealing with insurance companies (I've lived all my adult life in NYC and never had a car).
-Last night there was a robbery in our building and left me with a shattered rear window and stolen sweater.
+Since I just leased my first car, I'm quite new to dealing with insurance companies (I've lived all my adult life in NYC and never had a car until now).
+Last night there was a robbery in our building that left me with a shattered rear window and a stolen sweater.
 I just paid $200 for the window replacement.
-Will Geico (my insurance company) reimburse me for the cost to replace my window?
+Will Geico (my insurance company) reimburse me for the cost of replacing my window?
 Or will it make my insurance rate go up?

 Answer